MRCIEU/PHESANT/resultsVisualisation/README.md

 groupings across their categories (41201, 41202, 41204, 41200, 41210) and so we split these into these groups so they are easier to consider when viewing PHESANT-vis.

 Results nodes:

-5. Composite results nodes: These nodes collate the results in a particular structure node, so that there are a manageable number of nodes in the visualisation at once.
+5. Composite results nodes: These nodes collate the results in a particular subtree, so that there are a manageable number of nodes in the visualisation at once.
 The size of the node reflects the number of results in this subtree, of the following types:
  - Composite node for strong results (yellow, diamond)
  - Composite node for weak results (pale yellow, diamond)
  - Composite node for null results (grey, diamond)